-Proposal 4: To approve, on an advisory basis, the compensation of officers (Proposal 4).
+Proposal 4: To approve, on an advisory basis, the compensation of our named executive officers.

-The Board of Directors recommends that you vote "FOR" the election of the eight nominees for director (Proposal 1), "FOR" the proposal to approve the 2024 Long-Term Incentive Plan (Proposal 2), "FOR" the proposal to ratify the appointment of Ernst & Young LLP as independent auditors of the Company for 2024 (Proposal 3), and "FOR" the approval of the compensation of our named executive are entitled to vote.
+The Board of Directors recommends that you vote "FOR" the election of the eight nominees for director (Proposal 1), "FOR" the proposal to approve the 2024 Long-Term Incentive Plan (Proposal 2), "FOR" the proposal to ratify the appointment of Ernst & Young LLP as independent auditors of the Company for 2024 (Proposal 3), and "FOR" the approval of the compensation of our named executive officers (Proposal 4).

+RECORD DATE/ WHO CAN VOTE: All stockholders of record at the close of business on March 25, 2024 are entitled to vote.
 The only class of securities entitled to vote at the Annual Meeting is DNOW common stock.
 Holders of DNOW common stock are entitled to one vote per share at the Annual Meeting.

-RECORD DATE/

-WHO CAN VOTE:

-All stockholders of record at the close of business on March 25, 2024 are entitled to vote.
-The only class of securities entitled to vote at the